khanonjs/khanon.js-website/public/docs-getstarted/creating-new-application.md

 # Without CLI

-To create a project manually you firstly have to create the `root`, `public` and `src` folders and add their contents as described in this [section](http://localhost:3000/getstarted/project-structure).
+To create a project manually you firstly have to create the `root`, `public` and `src` folders and add their contents as described in this [project structure](https://khanonjs.com/getstarted/project-structure) section.

 Then add an empty class decorated by the [App decorator](https://khanonjs.com/api-docs/functions/decorators_app.App.html) to the `src` folder.
 Your app class has to extend the [AppInterface](https://khanonjs.com/api-docs/classes/decorators_app.AppInterface.html) class, which contains properties and methods of your application.